-- It has a favourable taxation structure and is among the top 3 financial centres of Europe along with London and Frankfurt.
+- It has a favorable taxation structure and is among the top 3 financial centers of Europe along with London and Frankfurt.

 - It is ranked 9 / 141 for Global Innovation.

-- Ranked No 3 in world for talent competitiveness.
+- Ranked No 3 in the world for talent competitiveness.

 - 46% of the country’s population comes from abroad ( More than 170 countries.)